 We make claiming compensation for Qantas Airways flight delays as easy as possible.
-Our compensation check tool, together with our air passenger rights experts, will confirm your delay time, and make sure there are no extraordinary circumstances which impact your eligibility.
+Our free Compensation Calculator, together with our air passenger rights experts, will confirm your delay time, and make sure there are no extraordinary circumstances which impact your eligibility.
 You can usually claim for flights from as far back as 3 years ago.

 No win, no fee

-If there's any Qantas Airways flight cancellation less than 14 days before the flight was due to depart from a UK or EU airport, passengers may be eligible for Qantas Airways flight cancellation compensation, up to £520 per person.
+Passengers due to depart from a European airport are always entitled to a full refund if their flight is canceled and Qantas Airways can't offer an acceptable replacement.
+Additionally, for any Qantas Airways flight cancellation less than 14 days before the flight, passengers may also be eligible for Qantas Airways flight cancellation compensation, up to £520 per person.